ridpath/SCADA-OT-CheatSheet-Advanced-ICS-Hacking-Playbook/cyclic-stress-attack/README.md

 - Evaluate alert noise from watchdog bypass

 ## Ethics & Legal Notice
-his tool is for educational, research, and authorized red teaming only.
+This tool is for educational, research, and authorized red teaming only.

 Do not use on any ICS/OT environment unless you have explicit legal permission.